satwik12-dev/Matrix-Addition-App/README.md

-# Matrix Arithmetic Operations App 🧮
+# Matrix Arithmetic Operations Console and GUI Based APP 🧮

 ## 📌 Description

-**Matrix Addition App** is a simple Java console application that performs addition of two matrices.
+**Matrix Addition App** is a simple Java console as well as GUI based application that performs arithmetic operations on two matrices i.e Addition, Subtraction, Multiplication.
 The user is prompted to enter the dimensions and elements of two matrices, and the application computes and displays the resulting matrix.

 This project is ideal for beginners learning:
 - Java & Swing